Athens County Court Records

 Athens County Probate Court Records

-The Athens County Probate Court operates as a division of the Court of Common Pleas under the jurisdiction defined by Ohio Revised Code Section 2101.24.
-It is located at 1 S. Court St., 2nd Floor, Athens, OH 45701, and can be reached at (740) 592-3251 during regular business hours, Monday through Friday, 8:00 a.m. to 4:00 p.m.
+The Athens County Probate Court runs as a division of the Court of Common Pleas, with jurisdiction set out in Ohio Revised Code Section 2101.24.
+You'll find it at 1 S. Court St., 2nd Floor, Athens, OH 45701, reachable at (740) 592-3251 during regular business hours, Monday through Friday, 8:00 a.m. to 4:00 p.m.

 • Probate of wills and contested will proceedings